scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 ProxyJump bastion@<your-public-ip>:<your-port>
 ```

-Then try to connect to. e.g:
+Then try to connect to it:

 ```shell
 ssh root@<vm-name>.myprivatenetwork